-From boutique shopping to spas, cocktail bars to art classes, here are 10 ways to bond with your best pals this winter.
+From boutique shopping and spas to cocktail bars and art classes, here are 10 ways to bond with your best pals this winter.

 Winter gives friends a chance to downshift and have fun.
 It’s the perfect time to get cozy, raise a glass, catch up and make memories.
-So get the group text going and plan a girlfriends’ getaway to Minneapolis-Saint Paul with these tips:
+So get the group text going and plan a girlfriends’ getaway to the Minneapolis-Saint Paul metro region with these tips.

 1. Rejuvenate in Spas and Salt Caves

 Beat back the winter cold with a cozy, colorful and aromatic afternoon of pampering.
 Schedule a massage, facial, or mani/pedi at Juut Salon Spas throughout the Minneapolis-Saint Paul metro region or the Minneapolis Aveda Institute.
 For a different twist on therapeutic relaxation, settle into Minnesota’s First Salt Cave, a unique spa experience that features halotherapy (aka salt therapy) and is said to ease stress and alleviate ailments.
 You can also experience a healing Himalayan salt room at SALT Salon Spa in St. Louis Park.